Visit the Würzburg Residence

 Admission to the Court Chapel and Gardens is free.

-Make sure you leave yourself enough time to see the gardens properly – they are a beautiful addition to a trip to the main building.
+And a final reminder, make sure you leave yourself enough time to see the gardens properly because they are a beautiful addition to a trip to the main building.

 THE BEST ACCOMMODATION IN WURZBURG